Boxing Day is often slower, quieter, and filled with food. Plates of leftovers, half-opened boxes of chocolates, and the question of what to eat next.

 French pronunciation and the letter U: the bodyguard vowel

-Watch my video about this rule >>here.
+Watch my short video where I explain this rule with clear examples >>here.

 Seasonal examples you will recognise